tritonJS826/masters-way/mw-training-bff/apiAutogenerated/mw-training-bff/docs/MwTrainingBffInternalSchemasQuestionResult.md

 ### NewMwTrainingBffInternalSchemasQuestionResult

-`func NewMwTrainingBffInternalSchemasQuestionResult(createdAt string, isOk bool, questionUuid string, resultDescription string, testSessionUuid string, testUuid string, userUuid string, uuid string, ) *MwTrainingBffInternalSchemasQuestionResult`
+`func NewMwTrainingBffInternalSchemasQuestionResult(isOk bool, questionAnswer string, questionDescription string, questionName string, questionUuid string, resultDescription string, userAnswer string, userUuid string, uuid string, ) *MwTrainingBffInternalSchemasQuestionResult`

 NewMwTrainingBffInternalSchemasQuestionResult instantiates a new MwTrainingBffInternalSchemasQuestionResult object This constructor will assign default values to properties that have it defined,